lenseswaenen/lenseswaenen.github.io/_posts/2021-12-31-linearly_dependent_constraints.md

 \forall t \in [t_0, t_f]: -v \leq p'(t) \leq v
 $$

 Note that the $\forall$-part makes this a non-standard type of constraint.
 It is not simply of the form $g(p) \leq 0$ for some explicit function $g$.
-It is a non-linear constraint, but definetly not a simple one.
+It is a non-linear constraint, but definitely not a simple one.
 Also this might be a topic for another blog post.
 A common approach to deal with this tricky $\forall$ in practise, is to not require the constraint at all values $t \in [t_0, t_f]$, but only at a finite number of samples (often chosen uniformly spaced) $t_j$ with $j = 1..N$.
-With $N$ samples, we now get $N$ twosided range constraints:
+With $N$ samples, we now get $N$ two-sided range constraints:

 $$ \forall j = 1..N: -r \leq p_0 + p_1t_j + p_2t_j^2 + p_3t_j^3 \leq r $$